benfwalla/book-blend-backend/README.md

 ### Score Components & Weights:
 1. **Shared Books (30%)** - Books both users have read
-   - *Example: If you've both read 10 books out of your 50-book library, that's 20% overlap*
+   - *Example: User A has 200 books, User B has 50 books.
+They share 10 books.
+Score is based on 10/50 = 20% (using the smaller library)*

 2. **Common Authors (25%)** - Authors both users enjoy
    - *Example: You both love J.R.R.
 Tolkien, Stephen King, and 15 other authors*